 Every digital interaction – whether it is sending an email, accessing cloud services, or processing a financial transaction relies on one invisible factor – cybersecurity.
 Without it, business continuity, trust, and even national security collapse.
 Cybersecurity today is not an optional layer of IT.
 It is a foundation of digital safety.

-This article provides you with an overview of what cybersecurity really is, its definitions, frameworks, real-world cases, and data-driven insights that highlight both risks and responses.
+The article provides an overview of what cybersecurity really is including its definitions, frameworks, real cases, and insights that highlight both risks and responses.

 Defining cybersecurity: more than defense

-According to the U.S. National Institute of Standards and Technology (NIST), cybersecurity is the ability to protect or defend the use of cyberspace from cyberattacks.1
+According to the US National Institute of Standards and Technology (mostly known as NIST), cybersecurity is the ability to protect or defend the use of cyberspace from cyberattacks.1

 Other institutions expand the definition.
 IBM describes it as the practice of protecting critical systems and sensitive information from digital attacks.2